FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 ..
 R16

-Lets add a Table of content to the document.
-The LaTeX command to add a TOC to a document is using \tableofcontents command and is placed at the point at which the table of content is to be placed.
+We use the \tableofcontents command to add a TOC to a document is and is placed at the point at which the table of content is to be placed.
+It must be noted that \tableofcontents command requires the LaTeX input file to be compiled twice.

-Now, compile the document and look at the output document.
-It does not have the table of contents!

-We compile our LaTeX file as usual.
 On the first compilation only the "Contents" heading appears in the document, but the actual table does not appear.
-You will need to compile your document once more, for the actual table to appear in your document.
-On the first run, LaTeX has gone through your document and generated a temporary file (.toc), with the entries that should go into the table of contents.
-These entries are made, when you compile your document for the second time.
+LaTeX has now gone through the input document and generated a temporary file (.toc), with the entries that should go into the table of contents.
+When the input document is compiled for the second time, these entries are made and the actual table will appear in your output document.

 Note that any section/block that has been numbered automatically appears in the table of contents.
 It is possible to get un-numbered sections, for instance a